whitesoundcl/homework/README.md

-# homework
+# homework #1
-Homework from pirple
+Homework for pirple!